Skip to main content

 • Launch MN VPD Certificate Course - for business people across the State of Minnesota taking the early steps to build fundable, high-growth businesses based on specific innovations.
 Provides the groundwork for an SBIR or Launch MN grant application, as well as investor due diligence.

-• VPD Webinar - for business people and academics seeking an overview of the Lean LaunchPad approach; no specific innovation or homework is required.
+• Launch MN VPD Webinar - for business people and academics seeking an overview of the Lean LaunchPad approach; no specific innovation or homework is required.

 Women Innovators Conference